Devils Hole: Description

-If the diver instead descends through Acree's Chamber, the first notable landmark is a rocky shelf termed the 'lower ledge,' around 100 ft below the entrance to the chamber.
+If the diver instead descends through Acree's Chamber, the first notable landmark is a rocky shelf termed the "lower ledge", around 100 ft below the entrance to the chamber.
 The bottom of Acree's Chamber lies around 260 ft below the surface, but is not flat.
 Instead, a portion of the chamber floor descends below this lower shelf; a gradual funnel leads to a hole in the bottom of the chamber featuring a strong current.
 The hole, later termed the ojo de agua, is 315 ft below the surface and just large enough for a diver with equipment to fit through.

-In 1965, Paul Giancontieri, a teenager who jumped the fence with friends to go SCUBA diving the hole did not come back up.
-Another, David Rose, went down to find him but did not come back up either.
-Efforts by five divers to later find their bodies were unsuccessful.
+In 1965, Paul Giancontieri, a teenager who had jumped the fence with friends to go SCUBA diving in the hole, did not come back up.
+Another, David Rose, went down to find him, but did not come back up either.
+Later efforts by five divers to find their bodies were unsuccessful.

-On June 20, 1965, during the second dive of a rescue and then body recovery mission, Jim Houtz with his dive partner, dropped a weighted depth line to a depth of 932 ft from the start of this opening, without hitting the bottom of the chamber below.
-Due to the strong current, small size of the entrance, and unknown depth of the below cavern Houtz termed the "Infinity Room," Jim and his partner chose not to explore this Infinity Room.
-This mission did, however, confirm that the depth of the Infinity Room of Devil's Hole, and the cavern system itself, has a depth of at least 1247 ft from the surface.
+On June 20, 1965, during the second dive of a rescue and then body recovery mission, Jim Houtz with his dive partner dropped a weighted depth line to a depth of 932 ft from the start of this opening, without hitting the bottom of the chamber below.
+Due to the strong current, the small size of the entrance, and the unknown depth of the cavern below, which Houtz termed the "Infinity Room", Jim and his partner chose not to explore this Infinity Room.
+This mission did, however, confirm that the Infinity Room of Devil's Hole, and the cavern system itself, has a depth of at least 1247 ft from the surface.

-A subsequent USGS exploration into Devils Hole in 1991 by Alan Riggs, Paul DeLoach, and Sheck Exley entered what they found out to be a narrow tube rather than an 'Infinity Room' at 315 ft, descending to a depth of 436 ft.
+A subsequent USGS exploration into Devil's Hole in 1991 by Alan Riggs, Paul DeLoach, and Sheck Exley entered what they found out to be a narrow tube rather than an "Infinity Room" at 315 ft, descending to a depth of 436 ft.
 The team reported being able to see down to a depth of some 500 ft, without visualizing the bottom of the cavern.

-On March 20, 2012, a 7.4-magnitude earthquake in Oaxaca, Mexico, some 2000 mi away and centered roughly 12 mi below the surface, caused an undulating 4 ft rise and fall of the cavern waters, as appreciated by researchers working at Devils Hole at the time.
-This provided further evidence that Devils Hole cave system was connected to not only the Death Valley Regional Groundwater Flow System, but possibly to even further-reaching underground water systems.
-The 1991 USGS dive team described the Devils Hole as a "skylight" into the water table.
+On March 20, 2012, a 7.4-magnitude earthquake in Oaxaca, Mexico, some 2000 mi away and centered roughly 12 mi below the surface, caused an undulating 4 ft rise and fall of the cavern waters, as appreciated by researchers working at Devil's Hole at the time.
+This provided further evidence that the Devil's Hole cave system was connected not only to the Death Valley Regional Groundwater Flow System, but possibly to even further-reaching underground water systems.
+The 1991 USGS dive team described the Devil's Hole as a "skylight" into the water table.